2020PB/police-brutality/all-locations.md

 While trying to capture footage of the police shooting, Tom Aviles of the WCCO gets warned and then arrested by an officer.

+Additional footage shows police fired on the press crew as well.

 tags: journalist, arrest

 id: mn-minneapolis-5